 It's rather remarkable to think about how vast the coverage was in the first half of the 20th century before the city was altered to accommodate the crush of car traffic.

-So keep your eye out for old tracks peeking through the pavement -- there's lots of them.
+So keep your eye out for old tracks peeking through the pavement because there's lots of them out there.